turingschool-examples/frontend-mod-1-prework/section1/README.md

 // this will log the string "I have 12 doughnuts"
 ```

 Let's take a look at why that resulted in a string.
 We have a variable called `snackCount` and have assigned the value as our `quantity` and our `snacks`.
-Looking at snackCount, we’ll notice the value is "I have 12 doughnuts".
+Looking at `snackCount`, we’ll notice the value is "I have 12 doughnuts".
 The reason this works even though the first value is a number and the second is a string, is a result of _type coercion_.
 JavaScript is essentially trying to help us by converting the number into a string so we can combine the two together.

 > ⏸ PAUSE here, and complete the exercises in `variables.js`